Quoting a Design Project: The Right Way to Do It

 Now that you’ve weighed your options regarding the two ways to quote a project, it’s time to write your own.
 Check off these seven requirements to make your quote clear and precise

 Juggling both business and design is really tough.
 In addition to design talent, a creative has to have outstanding organizational and business development skills.
 But at times it can be really tricky to master it all.
-When you’re preparing your project quote, try and avoid thiese common mistakes.
+When you’re preparing your project quote, try and avoid these common mistakes.

-1. Poor Communication of Additional Costs
+1. Poor communication of additional costs

 We’ve all heard it before, communication is key - especially in the workplace.
 Ineffective communication in a design project can lead to misunderstandings, missed opportunities, conflict, and low morale, both within your team and with clients.
-That’s why it’s crucial to always be clear, straightforward, and up front about the costs associated with a design project.
+That’s why it’s crucial to always be clear, straightforward, and upfront about the costs associated with a design project.

 Make sure you communicate any additional costs that might arise during the project, such as outside labor, specific software plug-ins, new website domains, etc. It’s important for clients to be aware of such possibilities so everyone is on the same page right from the start.

-2. Ambiguous Agreements
+2. Ambiguous agreements